 I have led UX research efforts for different desktop and native products for several clients, including national brands.
 I have both worked on creating new products and on making existing native apps better, identifying and addressing pain points and creating solutions to different problems and challenges.

-Due to NDAs and developing pitches I’m not at liberty to discuss details about the different projects and findings I have worked on.
-However, thanks to the wide breadth of clients and products I have been involved with, I have developed a process of research and experience that helps me understand the needs of each project and select the right research tools to discover important insights and drive efficient solutions.
+Thanks to the wide breadth of clients and products I have been involved with, I have developed a process of research and experience that helps me understand the needs of each project and select the right research tools to discover important insights and drive efficient solutions.
 I have been able to use a range of methods based on those on the needs which leads to discovering important insights and driving efficient solutions.
 I know what method to use, what to look for and how to present my findings in order to make positive changes in a product.

 I have been able to use a breadth of methods methods depending on the needs of the projects.
 I know what method to use, what to look for and how to present it and share it to make positive changes in a product.